NIRALUser/DTIPlayground/docs/installation.rst

 Installation of necessary tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+For admins who want users to use same FSL/dtiplayground-tools preinstalled in the network, set below environment variables to the users' profile.

+* FSLDIR : path to FSL root directory
+* DTIPLAYGROUNDTOOLS  : path to dtiplayground-tools having `info.yml` file

 This will be automatically done when initiated (or during the first run).
 If you want to install or use existing tools (installed via dmriplayground) , use below instructions.

 Install DTIPlayground Tools (docker & docker-compose required if custom build is needed)